 💡Pro tip: Do you find it difficult to come up with assignments?
 Be sure to check out this Randomness activity, it provides a randomly assigned task for this engaging activity.😉

 This first day of school activity is a fun way to get to know your students better.
 Not just the basics, like where they live or if they have a brother, but real stories and anecdotes.

 The students have to tell 3 facts about their life.
 Something that happened to them.
 Two of them should be true, and one should be a lie.
 The other students have to find out which one is the lie.
 You’ll be surprised what kind of crazy things can actually happen!
 (Or how good your students can lie!)

 I hope you now know what to do during your first day of school.
+If this is not the case and you would like other creative lesson ideas, click here.
 Share this with your teacher colleages to give them some inspiration.
 Here comes the new school year! 🎉